G3Splat: Geometrically Consistent Generalizable Gaussian Splatting: Introduction

 \section{Introduction}

-3D Gaussian splatting (3DGS) \cite{3dgs} has recently revolutionized 3D structure and appearance modeling from multi-view images.
-Departing from traditional depth or point cloud representations of the scene structure, 3D Gaussians implicitly model surface reflections and environment lighting to encode view-dependent scene appearance.
-They are memory-efficient compared to explicit volumetric alternatives and facilitate rendering of the scene from arbitrary viewpoints in a fraction of a second.
-Due to these capabilities, 3D Gaussians have become a prevalent choice for scene representation.
+\IEEEPARstart{G}{aussian} splatting (3DGS)~\cite{3dgs} has rapidly become a dominant representation for 3D structure and appearance modeling from multi-view images.
+In contrast to explicit depth maps, point clouds, or dense volumetric grids, 3D Gaussians provide a compact differentiable representation that can encode view-dependent appearance and be rendered from arbitrary viewpoints at high speed.
+These properties have made Gaussian splats an attractive representation not only for per-scene reconstruction, but also for feed-forward scene prediction.

-\textit{Generalizable Gaussian splatting} extends 3DGS from per-scene optimization to feedforward reconstruction of novel views.
-Instead of fitting Gaussians separately for each scene, recent methods train neural networks that predict 3D Gaussians directly from one or a few input images~\cite{pixelsplat, mvsplat, freesplat, selfsplat, depthsplat, splatt3r, gps-gaussian, noposplat, anysplat, flash3d}.
-Given these sparse views, the feedforward networks output a set of Gaussians (means, orientations, scales, and colors), achieving photorealistic novel-view synthesis.
+\emph{Generalizable Gaussian splatting} extends 3DGS from per-scene optimization to feed-forward reconstruction of novel views.
+Instead of fitting Gaussians separately for each scene, recent methods train neural networks that predict 3D Gaussians directly from one or a few input images~\cite{pixelsplat,mvsplat,freesplat,selfsplat,depthsplat,splatt3r,gps-gaussian,noposplat,anysplat,flash3d}.
+Given these sparse views, the feed-forward networks output a set of Gaussians (means, orientations, scales, and colors), achieving photorealistic novel-view synthesis.

+Most existing generalizable splatting frameworks are built by adapting well-established geometry networks originally designed for dense depth~\cite{unimatch,VGGT} or pixelwise 3D point prediction~\cite{dust3r,mast3r,VGGT}.
+These networks typically use image encoders to process one or multiple images, followed by decoders that predict Gaussian means as per-pixel depth-maps~\cite{unimatch} or 3D points in a canonical frame~\cite{dust3r,mast3r,VGGT} for each frame.
+Additional decoders are appended to the geometry predictors to predict Gaussian properties such as orientation, scale, opacity, and view-dependent color -- \textit{typically without much foresight}.
+These networks are usually trained predominantly by minimizing a view-synthesis loss on a few target views, closely following existing self-supervised depth estimators, but with a different image-formation mechanism due to the underlying change in scene representation.